Your Personal Stag Do Expert

 Prague is all about beer, with many inventive ways to enjoy the amber nectar on offer.
 Pour pints from an on-board tap on abeer bike, as your driver steers you towards fantastic views of the city.
 Slam dunk a round ofGiant Beer Pong, or literally soak in brew extracts inPrague’s Beer Spa(with a handy beer on tap within arm’s reach).

-Helm uzis, shotguns and AK-47s to blast bullet holes in ourAK-47 ShootingandMilitary Shootingexperiences, competing with your mates to find out who’s got the sharpest trigger finger.
+Safely helm all kinds of armaments to blast holes in ourShooting RangeandMilitary Shootingexperiences, competing with your mates to find out who’s got the sharpest trigger finger.
 Alternatively, take aim in anIndoor Paintballsession and devise cunning military strategy to wipe out your opponents.

 - Race to the top and discover the secrets of Staropramen